kosukeimai/wru/README.md

 #      10      Morse    DC  0    001 001301  3005           29   1   Rep   2 0.983300770 0.0006116706 0.0034070782 0.004823439 0.007857042
 ```

 It is also possible to pre-download Census geographic data, which can save time when running predict_race().
 The example dataset 'voters'  includes people in DC, NJ, and NY.
-The following example subsets voters in DC and NJ, and then uses get_census_data() to download Census geographic data in these two states (note that a valid API key must be provided).
+The following example subsets voters in DC and NJ, and then uses get_census_data() to download Census geographic data in these two states (input parameter 'key' requires valid API key).
 Census data is assigned to an object named census.dc.nj.
-Running predict_race() with census.data = census.dc.nj predicts the race/ethnicity of voters in DC and NJ using the pre-saved Census data.
-This example conditions race/ethnicity predictions on voters' surnames, block of residence (census.geo = "block"), age and sex (demo = TRUE), and party registration (party = "PID").
+The predict_race() statement predicts the race/ethnicity of voters in DC and NJ using the pre-saved Census data (census.data = census.dc.nj).
+This example conditions race/ethnicity predictions on voters' surnames, block of residence (census.geo = "block"), age/sex (demo = TRUE), and party registration (party = "PID").

-Please note that the input parameter 'demo' must have the same value in get_census_data() and predict_race(), i.e., either TRUE in both or FALSE in both.
+Please note that the input parameter 'demo' must have the same value in get_census_data() and predict_race(), i.e., TRUE in both or FALSE in both.
+In this case, predictions are conditioned on age/sex, so demo = TRUE in both the get_census_data() and predict_race() statements.
 ```r
 library(wru)
 data(voters)